GerbilSoft/rvthtool/README.md

 possible to convert them to run on emulators and/or later devkits.

-**WARNING:** Use with caution if converting a system title for installation on read hardware, since this may result in an unrecoverable brick.
+**WARNING:** Use with caution if converting a system title for installation on real hardware, since this may result in an unrecoverable brick.